backdrop-contrib/bee/README.md

                     This is test example how to add your own callback on command.
                     aliases: status, st
  cron               Process cron.
- devel              Devel This is test example how to add your own callback on command. help               Display help. pm-disable         Disable one or more modules.
+ help               Display help.
+ pm-disable         Disable one or more modules.
                     Disable one or more themes.